bryce-sharman/accessopp/readme.md

 **_NOTE:_** It may be necessary to specify the home location of Java.
 To find this path type `%APPDATA%` in the URL of an explorer window, navigate to `\AppData\Local\miniconda3\envs\r5py\Library\lib\jvm`.
-Copy this folder path, and add to the following code prior to running `accessto`:
+Copy this folder path, and add to the following code prior to running `accessopp`:

 ```console
 (r5py) [local directory]> import os